learn-co-students/SENG-LIVE-062722-Phase-2/06_PATCH_DELETE/README.md

 - Observe the updates applied in the `App` component

-- Update the `useEffect` inside the `ProjectEditForm` component so that the side effect will run upon `projectId` updates
+- Update the `useEffect` inside the `ProjectEditForm` component so that the side effect will run upon `projectToEdit` updates

 #### 2. Submit the edit project form and make a PATCH request